On the privacy of horizontally partitioned binary data-based privacy-preserving collaborative filtering

 Okkalioglu M., KOÇ M., Polat H.

-• Anahtar Kelimeler: Attack scenarios, Binary data, Collaborative filtering, Privacy
+• Keywords: Attack scenarios, Binary data, Collaborative filtering, Privacy

 © Springer International Publishing Switzerland 2016.Collaborative filtering systems provide recommendations for their users.
 Privacy is not a primary concern in these systems; however, it is an important element for the true user participation.
 Privacy-preserving collaborative filtering techniques aim to offer privacy measures without neglecting the recommendation accuracy.
 In general, these systems rely on the data residing on a central server.
 Studies show that privacy is not protected as much as believed.
 On the other hand, many e-companies emerge with the advent of the Internet, and these companies might collaborate to offer better recommendations by sharing their data.
 Thus, partitioned data-based privacy-persevering collaborative filtering schemes have been proposed.
 In this study, we explore possible attacks on two-party binary privacy-preserving collaborative filtering schemes and evaluate them with respect to privacy performance.